 If you insist that Banquo’s ghost represents the Stuart line, and snakes and flowers allude to commemorative medals, and an infamously equivocating priest was sent to hell (I didn’t know there was another kind of priest, and anyway the entire play is about equivocation)… well, you can read anything you want to into anything you want to, if you want to.
-If you believe that Warwickshire Willy wrote my body of work, you’ve already demonstrated that you’re prone to errors in judgment.
+If you believe that Willy from Warwickshire wrote my body of work, you’ve already demonstrated your tendency to make errors in judgement.

 Remember, remember, this too: a lot of wretches got their ink-stained hands on my plays, both before and after my death.
 The unpublished plays were performance scripts, and even while I was alive it was impossible to keep people from messing with them.
-Just ask any screenwriter today – some things never change.
+Just ask a screenwriter – some things never change.
 Macbeth didn’t hit a printing press until 1623, which was nineteen years after my demise.
 Plenty of time to butcher rework the thing, making it say things I never said, making it look like it was written later than it was.
-A trivial task.
+The task is trivial.

 Macbeth in the First Folio, 1623

 Here’s some history about the Gunpowder Plot, straight from Parliament.
-Those of you in the Colonies can read it to learn what’s up with the bonfires and the Guy Fawkes masks that look like internet hackers, though it’s the internet hackers who look like Guy Fawkes.
+You Colonials can read it to learn what’s up with all the bonfires and the Guy Fawkes masks that look like internet hackers, though it’s the internet hackers who look like Guy Fawkes.